ghsyafii/ghsyafii.github.io/blog.md

 “Your certificate of authenticity isn’t a certificate as much as a link to a record of your purchase.
 If the server the links points at goes down, your proof of ownership disappears and you won’t be getting it back.”

+"Here are some more qualities that make a work of art valuable: it is “representative” (it looks like—and was executed in the same era as—other valuable works by the same artist); it has “a good provenance” (important people have owned it before); it is “included in the literature” (critics or historians have written about it in a museum catalogue or book published by a university press).
+Adolph Gottlieb paintings should have sun-discs in them.
+Cy Twomblys are best with squiggles.
+When it comes to Ellsworth Kelly, the more “totemic” the better."

+"Once a client has decided to consign with Sotheby’s, the work is shipped to Sotheby’s at the client’s expense.
+Contracted conservators inspect the art under black light and prepare a report that details any damage or past restoration.
+Cataloguers perform “due diligence,” which entails securing the work’s certificate of authenticity (if the artist is alive, from his gallery; if dead, from his foundation), checking the Art Loss Register (an international database of missing art) to make sure the work hasn’t been flagged as stolen, and completing a High Value Lot review if the work is estimated at over $10 million.
+Once the full provenance is confirmed, the work is photographed, written about, and reproduced in the catalogue."

 # The Left/Right Political Dichotomoy Has Got to Go

 What does it mean for someone to be left or right of the political spectrum?
 In the US at least, the former means that the person is a Progressive while the latter is a Conservative.
 The Progressive thinks the status quo is bad and wants society to _progress_ by making changes to the political order, while the Conservative thinks things are fine as they are and wants to _conserve_ the current state of affairs.
 Those on the far left want things to change immediately while those on the far right want things to remain exactly as they are.